Who is tacogirl Belize?

 Click on tacogirl to See Her Features

-July falls in the rainy season which can be wet and sometimes wild.
-Thankfully, July tends to be a fairly dry month.
-We had our fill of flooding and high tide related overflow in June, both on Ambergris Caye and mainland Belize.
-Temperatures in June on Ambergris Caye range from daily high is around 88°F/31°C and the low is 78°F/26°C. To find out more about the climate in Belize visit my Belize Weather page.
+October is the last month of “skeeter season”.
+This is mostly due to the rain.
+The average number of days that it rains in Belize in October is 25.
+Temperatures in October on Ambergris Caye range from daily high is around 86°F/30°C and the low is 75°F/24°C. To find out more about the climate in Belize visit my Belize Weather page.
 If you are planning to visit Belize during the rainy season which lasts until November, check out the great vacation waterproofing ideas in my travel store which includes reader recommendations, and on my tacogirl best travel gear page.

 For More Weather Articles & Pictures Click Palm Tree